 The CRM captures the material price risks of portfolios of correlation trading positions.
 Correlation trading positions refer to client-driven, market-making activities in credit index and bespoke tranche swaps that are delta hedged with single-name and index credit default swap positions.
-The CRM risk-based capital requirement is comprised of a model-based component and an additional charge, referred to as the CRM surcharge, that is equal to 8% of the total specific risk add-on for such positions using the non-modeled approach.
+The CRM risk-based capital requirement is the greater of modeled CRM and a floor, which is equal to 8% of the total specific risk add-on for such positions using a non-modeled approach.

-Similar to the IRC, the CRM measures potential losses over a one-year holding period at a 99.9% confidence level.
+Similar to the IRC, the CRM model measures potential losses over a one-year holding period at a 99.9% confidence level.
 The CRM is calculated on a weekly basis.